The Cedar Valley Has A Variety Of Opportunities For Higher Education To Fit The Diverse Needs Of Our Young People And Non-Traditional Students.

 Choose from a state university, community college, nursing college, selective liberal arts college or online university all located right in the Cedar Valley.

 Hawkeye Community College serves regional students and professionals and is accredited by The Higher Learning Commission and the Iowa Department of Education.
 Hawkeye offers more than 45 one-year and two-year programs and has six locations within 35 miles of its main campus.
 5,400 students were enrolled in 2017.
-It was recently awarded one of Military Times’ 2019 Best for Vets designation.
+It was recently awarded one of Military Times’ 2019 Best for Vets designations.

-Northeast Iowa Community College offers more than 85 academic programs of study in addition to online and blended learning, customized business and industry training, short-term certification options and adult education and literacy.
+Northeast Iowa Community College offers more than 85 academic programs of study in addition to online and blended learning, customized business and industry training, short-term certification options, and adult education and literacy.
 NICC has over 7,000 students and celebrated 50 years of success in 2016.

-The U.S. News and World Report ranks Wartburg College as one of the best liberal arts colleges in the nation.
+The U.S. News and World Report rank Wartburg College as one of the best liberal arts colleges in the nation.
 Wartburg has a reputable athletic department with one of the largest NCAA Division III athletic facilities in the nation.
 1,500 students were enrolled in 2017.